tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The list of extension types is maintained by IANA as described in
 {{iana-considerations}}.

-An extension type MUST NOT appear in the ServerHello unless the same extension type appeared in the corresponding ClientHello.
-If a client receives an extension type in ServerHello that it did not request in the associated ClientHello, it MUST abort the handshake with an "unsupported_extension" fatal alert.
+An extension type MUST NOT appear in the ServerHello or HelloRetryRequest unless the same extension type appeared in the corresponding ClientHello.
+If a client receives an extension type in ServerHello or HelloRetryRequest that it did not request in the associated ClientHello, it MUST abort the handshake with an "unsupported_extension" fatal alert.